This post may contain affiliate links. Read the full disclosure

-Keeping everyone entertained while travelling and in transit can at times be a challenge, so Jess from Tripelio has some wonderful ideas for staying entertained while away from home, with the travel entertainment system.
+Keeping everyone entertained while travelling and in transit can at times be a challenge so here are some simple ideas for staying entertained while away from home, with a travel entertainment system.

 Home is where you hang your hat.
 But we aren’t always at home; sometimes we need to branch out into the world by ourselves or with our family.
 Yet even being away from home, we yearn for a bit of that welcoming feeling.
 For many of us, that means familiar entertainment.